 - willing to complete Boren one-year service requirement (paid employment with US government)

-- Two essays - in Essay 1 the candidate explains why her proposed area of study, its culture, and language are important to national security; in Essay II, she describes the chosen program in detail, specifying in particular how the language study fits into her overall goals (6,000 characters each; single spaced, one line of space between paragraphs)
+- Two essays – in Essay 1 the candidate explains why her proposed area of study, its culture, and language are important to national security; in Essay II, the candidate describes the chosen program in detail, specifying in particular how the language study fits into their overall goals; maximum of 800 words each and 6,000 characters (must meet both criterion), single spaced, one line of space between paragraphs).
+See more detailed prompts on Boren site.

-- Official transcripts from all undergraduate study including summer and study abroad sent to the Fellowships Advisor
+- Official transcripts from all undergraduate study including summer or study abroad - have sent to the National Fellowships Advisor who will upload into your application after you submit

-- One page study abroad program description from program website –hard copy to the Fellowships Advisor
+- One page study abroad program description from program website – upload to your online application

-- Language proficiency self-assessment & instructor evaluation (evaluation optional but strongly advised)
+- Language proficiency self-assessment & instructor evaluation uploaded into online system

 - for direct enrollment study abroad programs, a letter of support from the program and the MHC Dean of International Study